camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 ### Select a default cluster

-After selecting **Create process application**, you may also select a preferred development cluster when creating the process application.
+After selecting **Create process application**, select a cluster to use for deployment during development.
+Selecting a default cluster enables you to separate testing and running your process application from production environments.

 If you have already [created a cluster](/guides/create-cluster.md), select the toggle next to the cluster's name under **Select a development cluster**.